alex-karpenko/git-events-runner/docs/index.md

 ## Briefly

-**GitEventsRunner** is a Kubernetes operator to trigger `Jobs` with the Git repository content in the job's container.
+**Git Events Runner** is a Kubernetes operator to trigger `Jobs` with the Git repository content in the job's container.
 In other words it provides way to run code inside a Kubernetes cluster based on content of the Git repository commit in response to changes in the repository or triggered by a webhook.

 ## What is under the hood

-`GitEventsRunner` provides several custom resources (CRDs) to define such entities as:
+`Git Events Runner` provides several custom resources (CRDs) to define such entities as:

 * `Sources` - URI and auth parameters of git repositories which should be watching and using to run `Actions`.
 * `Triggers` - conditions and restrictions of changes in `Sources` which triggers `Actions`: which repos, branches or